-My team in the Threat Research Center at WhiteHat Security specializes in mobile application business logic assessments, which is a hands-on penetration test of both mobile client-side apps and the business logic that can be used to circumvent the security built into the program.
+My team in the Service Delivery at WhiteHat Security specializes in mobile application business logic assessments, which is a hands-on penetration test of both mobile client-side apps and the business logic that can be used to circumvent the security built into the program.
 In a rapid application development environment, it’s a best practice (and required for some compliance guidelines) to have a third party test the application – especially given how much code is recycled from one mobile app to another by the software engineer.

 My team finds vulnerabilities in how a mobile application is used on a native device (iOS or Android), not just in a dynamic scan, but via deliberate malicious user tests of functionality by an experienced hacker.
 An average phone connects to more than 100 different IP addresses during the day, and most information flowing in and out of a phone is unencrypted.
 (SMS, emails, etc.) Development teams need a penetration test of their most business-critical applications to make sure these are not an avenue of information exfiltration for their users or organization.